LakshmiTeja17/RGBD-Depth-Prediction/README.md

 	pip3 install opencv-python==3.4.2.16
 	pip3 install opencv-contrib-python==3.4.2.16
 	```
+	Note: Please install the above versions of OpenCV only.
+Our code may not work with the latest version of OpenCV
+	Note: Our code will not work on a machine which does not have a GPU, as our code uses CUDA.

 ## Training
 The training scripts come with several options, which can be listed with the `--help` flag.
 ```bash